-Italian horror movies exploded into the world of Italian film production in the second half of the 1950s.
+Italian independent horror movies exploded into the world of Italian film production in the second half of the 1950s.
 In reality, Italian horror cinema has never followed a unitary course and, with some exceptions, has suffered from the production limits of underground and alternative cinema, but it has nevertheless had a lasting impact over time and in many cases has aroused interest and favorable evaluations by world critics, producing many unmissable movies.
 Mario Bava and Dario Argento are among the most appreciated directors of the Italian horror category and considered masters of horror cinema around the world.

 The Beginnings of Italian Horror Cinema